JorgeGolo/testconst/README.md

-# Este proyecto se creó usando la API de Gemini
+# Este proyecto se creó usando la API de CHATGPT
-# This proyect was created to consume the Gemini API
+# This proyect was created to consume the CHATGPT API
-(...)
+This proyect will be saved to use the mail branch with another API (...)